Adam Oates: Playing style

 Oates was one of the NHL's great playmakers, a style that he credits his father as encouraging: "It was just kind of our family talks: 'If you can be unselfish, your teammates will always like you.'
 And it just kind of became my role, where I was obviously trying to please my dad, growing up and becoming a playmaker out of that."
 Oates' father, a British immigrant, idolized Stanley Matthews, considered one of the greatest association football (soccer) players of all-time and hoped that his son would adopt a pass-first mentality similar to Matthews.

 Oates led the NHL in assists three times – 1992–93, 2000–01 and 2001–02 – and finished in the top ten on 12 occasions.
-Oates finished third in league scoring three times; 1990-91, 1992-93, and 1993-94.
-He is also the only player in NHL history to centre three 50-goal scorers, helping Brett Hull, Cam Neely and Peter Bondra reach the mark.
+Oates finished third in league scoring three times; 1990–91, 1992–93, and 1993–94.
+He is also the only player in NHL history to centre three 50-goal scorers, helping Brett Hull, Cam Neely, and Peter Bondra reach the mark.
 His teammates praised his consistency, noting Oates continued to score points at an elite level when he did not have star players as linemates.
-Oates was able to score himself, reaching the 20 goal mark seven times, including a career high 45 in 1992–93, a season in which he led the league with 11 game-winning goals.
+Oates scored himself, reaching the 20-goal mark seven times, including a career-high 45 in 1992–93, a season in which he led the league with 11 game-winning goals.
 Boston teammate Ray Bourque suggested in 1994 that Oates was underrated, saying, "I think a lot of people take what he does for granted.
 He does it in a quiet way.
 He's not a flashy guy.
 He's not looking for attention, he just goes out and does it.
 He's the best centerman I've been around.
 I never knew he was this good playing against him because I didn't see him this much."
-Others have concurred, noted that Oates never received the attention nor honors of the other nine players on the NHL's top ten all-time assists list.
+Others noted that Oates never received the attention nor honors of the other nine players on the NHL's top ten all-time assists list.

+Honors

-At the time of Oates' retirement, his 1,420 points was the 13th highest total in NHL history, and his 1,079 assists ranked 5th.
+At the time of Oates' retirement, his 1,420 points were the 13th highest total in NHL history, and his 1,079 assists ranked 5th.
 He played in a total of five NHL All-Star Games and was a six-time finalist for the Lady Byng Memorial Trophy for sportsmanship and gentlemanly conduct on the ice (Oates has described himself as the Susan Lucci for the Lady Byng.)
 The Markham Waxers retired his jersey number 10 in 1999.
-Oates was inducted into the Hockey Hall of Fame as part of its 2012 class.
+In 2004 he was inducted into the RPI athletics hall of fame, and he was the first person to be enshrined on the RPI ring of honor in 2005.
+In 2016 Oates was inducted into the Etobicoke Sports Hall of Fame.
+In January 2017, Oates was part of the first group of players to be named one of the '100 Greatest NHL Players' in history by the National Hockey League.
+In 2024 Oates was inducted into the Ontario Junior Hockey league Hall of Fame.